kittyjosh111/linux-and-thinkpad-scripts/kj111Rotate/README.md

 - If on GNOME, install the gnome extension from here: ```https://extensions.gnome.org/extension/5389/screen-rotate/```.
 This preserves rotation.

 **This script was only tested on Wayland GNOME**

 ---

-**Known Issues**

-If this script starts up when you are already in tablet mode, the trakpoint and touchpad get inactivated until your next login NOT IN TABLET MODE.
-This is due to the phenomena where when you run evtest grab on Thinkpad Extra Buttons while tablet mode is in effect, then the trackpoint/touchpad get deactivated.
-Still working on a fix or workaround.

----